Why Sellers End Up in Disputes — and How to Avoid the Mess

 Understanding Your Legal Responsibilities as a Seller

-In Texas, sellers are legally required to disclose any known material defects about the property.
-This includes issues like foundation damage, past roof repairs, plumbing problems, or anything that might affect a buyer’s decision.
+In Texas, sellers are generally required to disclose known material defects about the property.
+This can include foundation movement, past roof repairs, plumbing issues, water damage, or anything else that may affect a buyer’s decision.

 Honesty about what you know is essential.
-Even minor problems, such as a slow drain or a small leak, should be disclosed.
-Non-disclosure remains the leading cause of lawsuits against sellers in Texas.
+Even smaller problems, such as a slow drain or a recurring leak, may need to be disclosed if they matter to the property’s condition.

 What Does Proper Disclosure Look Like?

-Texas requires completing a Seller’s Disclosure Notice covering topics including:
+Texas commonly uses a Seller’s Disclosure Notice covering topics such as:

 • Structural issues